RodrigoSierraV/holberton-system_engineering-devops/0x00-shell_basics/README.md

 1 script displays the contents list of the current directory 2 script takes you to the home directory
-3 script displays current directory contents in long format
+3 script displays current directory contents in long format 4 script shows the hidden files of a directory